 - Add Example Policy

 - Add “allow-all” policy to the just created device group.

 - Add Egress Policy (Optional)

 - If you plan to deploy Egress inspection, add egress-nat policy.

 - Commit and push.

 After the above steps, VM-Series instances are managed by Panorama.
 All configuration should be done through the Panorama console.

 e.
 Create admin role and user¶

 This is the same as for individually managed VM-Series.
-Create admin role with XML API permission, create admin user with the admin role.
+Create an admin role with XML API permission and create an admin user with the admin role.

-After you have setup and configured your Panorama, go to Aviatrix Controller -> Firewall Network -> Vendor Integration -> Firewall Manager (Panorama) and configure the following.
+After you have set up and configured your Panorama, go to the Aviatrix Controller -> Firewall Network -> Vendor Integration -> Firewall Manager (Panorama) and configure the following.